retiman/leetcode/src/binary-search/README.md

 # Binary Search

 There are multiple ways of doing binary search.
-The standard way is mostly used in this repository.
+Hint:

+- Use the standard algorithm to find an exact match; you throw away the `left` pointer at the end.
+- Use the left-most duplicate algorithm to find an insertion point; you make use of the `left` pointer (which could be out of bounds at the end of the array) at the end.

 ## Standard Algorithm